pleiszenburg/zugbruecke/README.rst

 plus everything ctypes would offer if it was imported under Windows.
 Functions and classes, which have a platform-specific behavior, are replaced with dispatchers.
-The dispatchers decide whether the Unix or the Windows behavior should be used depending on the context of how they were invoked and what parameters where passed into them.
+The dispatchers decide whether the Unix or the Windows behavior should be used depending on the context of how they were invoked and what parameters were passed into them.
 If Windows specific behavior is chosen, calls are passed from zugbruecke's client code running on Unix to the server component of zugbruecke running on Wine.